Romi Cohn in Budapest, 1944

 Video still from interview, December 2004

-Romi Cohn was born in Bratislava, Czechoslovakia on March 10th 1929.
+Romi Cohn was born in Bratislava, Czechoslovakia on March 10, 1929.
 He was only ten years old when Germany invaded his country in 1938.
 When mass deportations of Jews from Slovakia began in 1942, his family was granted an 'economic exception' and allowed to stay.
-As the war dragged on, however, they realized that their position was becoming dangerous.
+However, as the war dragged on, they realized that their position was becoming dangerous.
 Romi was eventually smuggled over the border into Hungary.

-On January 29, 2020, International Holocaust Remembrance Day, Romi delivered the opening prayer before the United States House of Representatives and shared his Jewish partisan resistance and resilience.
+On January 29, 2020, in honor of International Holocaust Remembrance Day, Romi delivered the opening prayer before the United States House of Representatives and shared his Jewish partisan story of resistance and resilience as a Jewish partisan.

 Rabbi Romi Cohn passed away on March 24, 2020.
 He was 91 years old.